 Our principal ophthalmic laser competitors are Alcon Inc., Bausch Health Companies Inc., Carl Zeiss Meditec AG, Lumenis Ltd., Nidek Co.
 Ltd., Lumibird, ARC Gmbh, Meridian, OD-OS GmBh and Norlase.
 We also compete with alternative glaucoma surgical device companies such as Alcon, Inc., Novartis AG, Allergan, Inc., Glaukos Corporation and New World Medical, Inc. Pharmaceuticals represent alternative treatments to our laser procedures.
 Some of our principal pharmaceutical competitors are Alcon, Inc., Allergan, Inc., Astellas Pharma Inc., Pfizer Inc., Regeneron Pharmaceuticals, Inc., and Roche Holding Ltd. (Genentech).
 Some of our competitors have substantially greater financial, engineering, product development, manufacturing, marketing and technical resources than we do.
 Some companies also have greater name recognition than us and long-standing customer relationships.
-In addition, other medical device companies, academic and research institutions, or others, may develop new technologies or therapies, including medical devices, surgical procedures or pharmacological treatments and obtain regulatory approval for products utilizing such techniques that are more effective in treating the conditions targeted by us, or are less expensive than our current or future products.
+In addition, other medical devices, surgical procedures or pharmacological treatments and obtain regulatory approval for products utilizing such techniques that are more effective in treating the conditions targeted by us, or are less expensive than our current or future products.
 Our technologies and products could be rendered obsolete by such developments.
 Any such developments could have a material adverse effect on our business, financial condition and results of operations.